Leading in lockdown

 Working in partnership with the Association for School and College Leaders (ASCL) and the National Association for HeadTeachers (NAHT) we designed and conducted a survey to quantify the scale of the challenge and to identify areas in which the associations might be able to support leaders more effectively in the months and years ahead.

-The survey was conducted online between 12th April and 10th May 2021.
+W e conducted a survey online between 12th April and 10th May 2021.
 It was distributed to members of the National Association of Head Teachers (NAHT) and the Association of School and College Leaders (ASCL), with a total response of 1,491.
 The survey forms part of a larger project we are undertaking in partnership with ASCL and NAHT.
 The next stage involves 60 interviews with primary and secondary headteachers, supported by an ESRC Impact Acceleration Account grant.
-We will publish a full report later in 2021.

 Respondents were asked a number of demographic questions in relation to their school or college (phase, type, Local Authority location) and themselves (role, age band, years working in education, years working in current school/college, gender).
 Most figures and findings we report in blog posts show responses from the full sample, but in some figures we show responses from the sub-groups.
 A technical note: In these figures we use percentages to compare responses from the different sub-groups (e.g. primary versus secondary).
 This provides a straightforward way of comparing responses between sub-groups, but it does have limitations.
 The main issue is that the sample size of the sub-groups varies, meaning that confidence levels vary.
 Most sub-groups are reasonably sized, but some are smaller (e.g. ≤100) and a few are very small (e.g. ≤50).
 In these cases there is a risk that the small sample size could produce a misleading result, but we felt that, on balance, it was better to include these groups, with this caveat.
 In charts based on sub-groups we include the number of respondents in each group.